 Aside from watching sports, one of the channels I’m asked most about watching without a cable TV subscription is HGTV.
-For homeowners, shows like “Property Brothers”, “Flip or Flop”, or “Fixer Upper” provide high drama we all can relate to.
+Shows like “Property Brothers”, “Flip or Flop”, or “Fixer Upper” provide high drama we all can relate to.

 Thankfully, those of us without cable TV are not left out in the cold.
-There are multiple ways to legally watch HGTV without a cable subscription.
+There are multiple streaming services that allow you to stream HGTV without a cable TV or satellite subscription.

 How to Watch HGTV without Cable